Prison Security Levels Guide

 You have probably heard that the United States Penitentiaries is a brutal place to be.
 Every year inmates die due to gang violence inside the walls of the prison.

 The inmates housed in the United State Penitentiaries can be just about anyone.
 It doesn’t necessarily have to be violent offenders.
 They can be sex offenders and informants.
 However, these two groups of people do not necessarily last long with all the violent acts that they end up receiving.

 The Federal Bureau of Prisons compiled a list of all high-security prisons.
 You can view the list here.

 The last security level prisons are known as Administrative facilities.
-These facilities are essentially institution with special missions.
+These facilities are essential institutions with special missions.
 They usually hold these following types of offenders:

-The list of all the federal Administrative facilities include the following:
+The list of all the federal Administrative facilities includes the following:

 All the above administrative facilities but the Administrative-Maximum Security Penitentiary can hold inmates at all security levels.